Top 20 Christian Songs

 Some, like Josh Turner and Randy Travis, are able to weave their faith into the music a little more comfortably than others.
 Country listeners know when a performance lacks sincerity, and more than a few songs have been written that were swatted away like a mosquito.
 When done right, nothing sticks to one’s soul stronger than a song that inspires.

-It wasn’t easy, but we whittled down every country song written about God and Christian values to a list of 10 of our favorites.
-Our criteria included not only song quality and impact; radio success was also a factor.
-These 10 Christian songs can all be still heard on country radio stations across America today.
+It wasn’t easy, but we whittled down every country song written about God and Christian values to a list of 20 of our favorites.
 Chances are one has caused you tear up.
-The Top 10 Christian Songs are capable of making us better human beings.

 ‘Me and God’

-Josh Turner is the only artist to make this list of the Top 10 Christian Songs twice.
+Josh Turner is one of a few artists to make this list of the Top 20 Christian Songs twice.
 “Me and God,” featuring Ralph Stanley, is a fun look at how friendly one’s relationship with the Big Man can be.
 Stanley’s weathered voice forces one to do a double take at the stereo every time.
 Turner has won numerous Dove Awards for his inspirational music, and is never shy about discussing his family’s strong faith.

 ‘Holes in the Floor of Heaven’